-Taking measurements using instrument systems depends on physical principles (for example, the change in resistance) to sense the atmospheric variables and transduce them into a standardized form that is convenient for the user (for example, an electrical signal to input into an automatic weather station).
-The theoretical basis for understanding the measurement process must also take into account the coupling of the instrument to the quantity being measured (the representation or exposure) as well as the instrumental and observational errors with which every measurement is fraught.
-The basic measurement data is then often further processed and coded in more or less complex ways, thus requiring further theoretical understanding (for example, the reduction of atmospheric pressure to mean sea level, or upper-air messages derived from a radiosonde flight).
+Taking measurements using instrument systems depends on physical principles (for example, the thermal expansion of mercurychange in resistance) to sense the atmospheric variables and transduce them into a standardized form that is convenient for the user, \\\\\(for example, a recorded trace on a chart or an electrical signal to input into an automatic weather station...).
+The theoretical basis for understanding the measurement process must also take into account the coupling of the instrument to the quantity being measured (the representation or ''exposure'')) as well as the instrumental and observational errors with which every measurement is fraught.
+The basic measurement data is then often further processed and coded in more or less complex ways, thus requiring further theoretical understanding... (for example, the reduction of atmospheric pressure to mean sea level-and, or upper-air messages derived from a radiosonde flight...).